Apply to Idea Capital

 All working artists 20 years and older living in metro Atlanta can apply.
-Students may apply, but must show an on-going commitment to the Atlanta arts community.
+Students may apply for endeavors that are outside of the academic process and must show an ongoing commitment to the Atlanta arts community.
 Student applications should be for an endeavor that is outside of the academic process.
 Awards may not be used to support thesis projects or exhibitions.
 Beginning in 2012, awards are designated exclusively for projects that are completed or have been substantially developed by an individual artist or an artist collaborative, not by an institution or an established organization.

 How are the applications evaluated?

 Idea Capital applications are reviewed by the Idea Capital Steering Committee.
 In addition, a guest panelist drawn from our pool of investors serves on the panel.
 Applications are judged based on several criteria, including the quality of the idea and its relevance to Idea Capital's goal to support new and innovative work; project feasibility, including a realistic budget; and overall quality of the application.
 Panelists determine the final dollar award.
 All decisions are final and cannot be appealed.